Tackle Tactics » Rigging-Guides » Species Colour Selection Guide

 Species Colour Selection Guide

-Click DOWNLOAD below to view or save this guide.
+Click on the guide below to view or save.

 When it comes to soft plastic colour selection many of us have our favourites that we fish with for particular species and regardless of the conditions or the environment that we fish, we would be happy to have this arsenal of colours at our disposal.
 These colours work for us and we build confidence in them... so if they're catching, there's generally no need to change things up.
 When we target a new species though, selecting a starting point in terms of colours can often be tricky (especially with ZMan's comprehensive colour range!), so with the assistance of our Pro Team around Australia we have assembled a colour selection guide that gives you five go-to colours for some of Australia's favourite target species.
 This is a great starting point and a solid base from which to expand your kit of colours.